 As always, you are encouraged to first experiment with each type to get a feel for each type before purchasing.

-If you are looking to specifically match your skill level or ability have a read of our guide below to the best racquets…
+If you are looking to specifically match your tennis skill level or ability have a read of our guide below to the match the racquet you buy to your skill level:

 If you are just starting out in the world of tennis, you should go to your nearest sports store and try out different brands and models of racquets to find out what suits you.